GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/greater_perth_revised2023/GENERAL_GUIDANCE_ON_MODEL_SETUP.md

 ### Setup the hydrodynamic model
 * Start by modifying the `model_multidomain_design_mod.f90` to mostly match what you want.
   * Variables can be set at run time via two namelists.
-These are defined in an input file that is passed to the main program.
+These are defined in an input file that is passed to the main program (e.g. `multidomain_design_control_NNL4_defaultres.nml`).
   * For more control you may modify `model_initial_conditions_mod.f90` (initial conditions) or `model.f90` (everything else).
 * Get a model to compile correctly with your design and input data.
 * Try to run it in `test` mode (for a short but non-negligible time).